 For a number of years the vineyards were planted to Carignane and Zinfandel until Robert Mondavi suggested they plant the vineyard entirely to Cabernet Sauvignon which they did in 1964.
 In the 1960’s they were selling grapes to Charles Krug and then later to Robert Mondavi.
-Decades later, Robert Mondavi Winery continues to purchase fruit from their vineyards.
+For decades Robert Mondavi Winery continued to purchase fruit from their vineyards; today one of their premium vineyard neighbors Shafer Vineyards purchases their grapes.
 And in a treasured historical footnote, some of the grapes for Robert Mondavi’s first Cabernet Sauvignon were in fact from the Ilsley Vineyards.
 Today the vineyard is predominately planted to Cabernet Sauvignon with smaller plantings of various Bordeaux red varietals as well as a small amount of Sangiovese.

 Ernest was also instrumental in helping found the Stags Leap District AVA.

-The family continues to sell grapes to other premium wineries (including one of their Stags Leap neighbors, the acclaimed Shafer Vineyards) – however in 2000 the third generation started managing the vineyards and at that time decided to produce the family’s first commercial wine (their first vintage was from 2000).
+After selling grapes for decades, in 2000 the third generation began managing the vineyards and at that time decided to produce the family’s first commercial wine (their first vintage was from 2000).
 The family is involved in all aspects of the production of this wine; Ernie heads up the winery operations, David handles vineyard management and Janice operates the business side.
 Craig McLean was hired as their founding winemaker – he is no longer making the wine; last we heard he was somewhat retired living the life of a semi-nomad in an RV home touring the country.

 Since 2009 Scotland born (moved to the United States when she was eight), Heather Pyle-Lucas has been their winemaker.
 Intrigued by veterinarian medicine she chose the largest and perhaps most well known school in the country for this particular field, UC Davis.
 Connecting more with wine making rather then veterinarian studies ultimately she graduated with a Master of Science (M.S.) in Winemaking from UC Davis.
 During her studies she worked a harvest at Robert Mondavi Winery and then spent 17 years there (which is where she connected with the Ilsleys).